chrishales/plotparang/README.md

 plotparang
 =======

-Parallactic angle is that contructed at a celestial coordinate between a line of constant right ascension and one pointing toward zenith, as viewed from a geographic coordinate.
+Parallactic angle is the angle contructed at a celestial coordinate between a line of constant right ascension and one pointing toward zenith, as viewed from a geographic coordinate.

 This simple python script will plot parallactic angle vs hour angle and its derivative for astronomical sources at different declinations, for a user-defined observatory latitude.
 Curves will be marked with user-defined upper and lower telescope elevation limits.
 See the code header for user-defined parameters.